 How do you protect public health and safety?

 Municipal landfill operation is regulated by the Province, under the jurisdiction of Alberta Environment.
 The government grants The City an Operating Approval which specifies all of the requirements that must be met to ensure the landfill is operating safely.
 Under provincial regulations, residential development must be located at least 300 metres from a landfill property boundary.

 The City takes its responsibility to protect public health and the environment seriously.
 A routine monitoring program is conducted year-round to sample groundwater and soil vapour conditions.
-Monitoring continues even after a landfill is no longer in active use.
+Monitoring continues even after a landfill is closed.